Teach Me How to Whisper: Horses and Other Poems: Overview

-Poetic Style
+Poetic style

 The collection's poetry features metaphors, symbolic imagery and layered, indirect language.
 Marinaj's work incorporates elements of ancient traditions, oral folklore, and philosophical concepts.
 His style utilizes hyperbole to depict imagery including both dramatic and humorous elements.
 His metaphors are both personal and universal, inviting readers into emotional and intellectual discovery through a tone that shifts between abstraction and intimacy, employing complex symbols that demand careful interpretation.
 Marinaj views poetry as a means of spiritual insight, where meaning emerges not directly, but through symbolic exploration and the unraveling of hidden connections.

-World Literature Today highlights the novelty of his work, noting, “the poems’ radical newness stems from reengaging with tradition.”
-The Antlers American and Poteau Daily News describe his poetry's authenticity as “one-of-a-kind.”
-The Statesman's review, “From exile to anthem”, compares Marinaj’s work to that of Rabindranath Tagore.
-Marinaj’s love poems "stand out for their fine balance of everything that is spontaneous, tender and delightful about this precious emotion".
-Expansive Poetry Online states, “Marinaj is so very unlike most poets of today that perhaps a docent would be useful...” to explain “...his philosophical and moral claims and his insistence that the content of poetry is irreplaceable in today’s world.”
-Different Truths observes that through Marinaj and Turner's translations, the collection's “...poems flow seamlessly from Albanian to English, capturing the essence of their original.
+World Literature Today highlights the novelty of his work, noting, "the poems' radical newness stems from reengaging with tradition."
+The Antlers American and Poteau Daily News describe his poetry's authenticity as "one-of-a-kind."
+The Statesman's review, "From exile to anthem", compares Marinaj's work to that of Rabindranath Tagore.
+Marinaj's love poems "stand out for their fine balance of everything that is spontaneous, tender and delightful about this precious emotion".
+Expansive Poetry Online states, "Marinaj is so very unlike most poets of today that perhaps a docent would be useful..." to explain "...his philosophical and moral claims and his insistence that the content of poetry is irreplaceable in today's world."
+Different Truths observes that through Marinaj and Turner's translations, the collection's "...poems flow seamlessly from Albanian to English, capturing the essence of their original.

 Critical reception

 The book received acclaim from various literary critics and scholars.
 Wayne Miller, author of The City, Our City, describes it as "an exciting addition to Albanian literature-in-translation and, more broadly, to world poetry."
 Angela De Leo, DaBitanto praises it as "a beacon for all of humanity and for the young people who will write the history, including the literary history, of the near future."
 The review in Apraksin Blues highlights Marinaj's "worldwide reputation" and his "sensitivity to inner worlds and other worldliness."
 Different Truths emphasizes the book's exploration of the richness of the human experience across its nine sections.
+Furthermore, the prestigious Romanian literary journal “Constelatii Diamantine”, claims that Teach Me How to Whisper, “encourages readers to explore the complex relationships between our imperfect world and the inner turmoil of an ego challenged by clarity, defeats, and victories” and “Gjekë Marinaj’s poetry is a miracle.”